mwithheld/moodle-block_integrityadvocate/README.md

 Bugs / Issue Tracker
 --------------------

-We welcome reports of bugs, code contributions via the Bitbucket repos for [block\_integrityadvocate](https://github.com/mwithheld/moodle-block_integrityadvocate) and [availability\_integrityadvocate](https://github.com/mwithheld/moodle-availability_integrityadvocate/issues).
+We welcome reports of bugs, code contributions via the repos for [block\_integrityadvocate](https://github.com/mwithheld/moodle-block_integrityadvocate) and [availability\_integrityadvocate](https://github.com/mwithheld/moodle-availability_integrityadvocate/issues).

 We take privacy and security seriously.
 Any security issues can most responsibly be disclosed to admin@integrityadvocate.com